Blane245/musicgenerator/README.md

 # Rambling

 I want a music generator that will play one or more voices using various note generators.
-The generators may be sequnces random walk, or stocastic up to 3 degrees.
+The generators may be sequences random walk, or stocastic up to 3 degrees.
 Each voice can be assigned to a sound font file bank and preset.
 Voice controls include

 - start and stop times (may be multiple)